BrianFarnhill/ScalingWebApps/guides/1-start.md

 ![A screenshot of the web app](images/start-2.png)

-The web app is written in NodeJS and uses a database in MariaDB to display a list of products found in our sample dataset, and the number of reviews that each product has.
+The web app is written in NodeJS and uses a MariaDB database to display a list of products found in our sample dataset, and the number of reviews that each product has.
 The code for this site is included in this repository if you wish to review it in full.